Q: What is it?

 Q: What is the difference between Milestone and Subversion updates?

 A: I update the project on a semi-regular basis and many of these updates are preliminary edits.
 This is what I upload to the Subversion repository (or SVN).
-Unlike Milestones, the SVN is divided into individual text files representing each chapter or section in order to make editing a bit easier (with future assistant editors in mind).
+Unlike Milestones, the SVN is divided into individual text files representing each chapter or section in order to make editing easier (with future assistant editors in mind).
 Once I feel the SVN has accumulated a significant number of changes, I then compile it back into a single text document (subject to change) and package it as a Milestone update for the download page.
+This entire process is experimental of course.
 Basically, if you’re looking for the latest and greatest, the SVN is what you want.

 Q: What’s the battle plan?